Terms and Conditions

 New Zealand: In accordance with government regulations, visa support (Fees Receipt) is only issued by Kaplan when full payment has been received.
 Full details of visa and permit requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available through the New Zealand Immigration Service and can be viewed on their website at: www.immigration.govt.nz

-Travel and medical insurance is compulsory at all Kaplan schools for the duration of your stay regardless of your course length or course/visa type.
-Kaplan can recommend a travel and medical insurance plan.
+Travel and medical insurance is mandatory in most Kaplan school destinations for the duration of your stay regardless of your course length or course/visa type.
+Kaplan has worked in partnership with a number of partners to create a tailored travel and medical insurance plan.
 Details of what this covers are available from your Kaplan representative.
 You are responsible for the belongings which you bring with you to Kaplan schools or accommodation and for taking out insurance for your own possessions.
 You are required to show proof of medical insurance at the school when you arrive.
 You will not be allowed to commence a course until you have obtained satisfactory medical insurance.
 All non-EU students studying in Ireland will also have to register with GNIB within 30 days of arrival.

-Australia: The Australian government requires all students on Student Visas to join the Overseas Student Health Cover (OSHC) scheme, a health insurance plan for overseas students in Australia.
-Payment of AUD 51/month for compulsory OSHC for the duration of the student’s visa must be made before a visa can be issued.
-Additional fees will be charged should you arrive in Australia earlier in order to cover insurance for the full visa period.
+Australia: The Australian government requires all students on Student Visas to obtain Overseas Student Health Cover (OSHC), a compulsory health insurance plan for overseas students in Australia.
+This must be obtained before you apply for a Student Visa, and you can either obtain this independently or through Kaplan at a cost of AUD58/month.
+OSHC must cover the whole duration of your Student Visa, and must start at least one week before the start date of your course.
+Additional fees will be charged if you arrive in Australia earlier, in order to cover insurance for the full visa period.

-USA: Some schools located on university campuses require students to provide a Health Declaration and Immunization form in advance of arrival.
+USA: Some schools require students to provide a Health Declaration and Immunization form in advance of arrival due to campus or state requirements.
 You will be informed in such cases.

 Tuition fees include lessons, orientation meeting, use of computer room and internet, placement and progress testing and a Kaplan certificate on completion of the course.
 Kaplan reserves the right to withhold the granting of a certificate attained by a student if tuition fees or any other fees remain outstanding, or other conditions are not met.